-I have tried many pieces of software and for my retainer clients, I default back to WAVE ACCOUNTING. it does everything I need it to do.
+I have tried many pieces of software and for my retainer clients, I default back to:

 Don’t get me wrong Quick books and others are the name of the game but for now, Wave is doing everything I need.
 Statements, quotes, invoices, the ability for recurring and so much more.

 Other runner ups, as mentioned are Quickbooks, Xero, Harvest, etc.